aweymo-ui/zotero_intro/content/2_starting.md

 <br>

 **To begin**, first create an account by visiting the [user login page](https://www.zotero.org/user/login/){:target="_blank" rel="noopener"} and selecting `Register for a Free Account`, where you will create a username, add email and password.
-Once you validate the email you entered, you should be all set with your free account!
+Once you validate the email you entered, you should be all set!

+{% include gallery-figure.html img="zot_01.gif" alt="Initial registration steps on Zotero site." caption="Demonstration of initial registration steps on Zotero site" width="100%" %}

 <br>